daniel-yj-yang/ml/README.md

 # Machine Learning
 <b>Learning the (hidden or obvious) <a href="./regularity/">regularity of the world</a> via a sample of data and computer algorithms that <a href="./model_optimization/">optimize parameters through training</a></b>.

-In supervised ML, the goal is to predict, namely, identifying data signals relevant for the new, unseen.
+In supervised ML, the learned model can be used to reduce uncertainty when guessing/predicting the target label associated with data signals, namely, identifying data signals relevant for the new, unseen.

 <a href="https://www.businessnewsdaily.com/10352-machine-learning-vs-automation.html#:~:text=The%20biggest%20difference%20is%20that,is%20frequently%20confused%20with%20AI.&text=But%20the%20difference%20is%20that,and%20then%20thinks%20no%20further.">It is different from automation.</a>